 The ability to measure campaign performance accurately is one of the biggest advantages of digital marketing.
 We know about it at GetResponse, too.
-That’s why you can see how many emails were opened or how many links were clicked.
-Unfortunately, in most cases once the link was clicked and your website was opened our job is done.
-Usually, that’s when some web analytics tool, Google Analytics (GA) surely being the most popular one comes into play.
+That’s why in your dashboard you can see how many emails were opened or how many links were clicked (and other important email marketing KPIs, too!).
+Unfortunately, in most cases, once the link was clicked and your website was opened our job is done.
+Usually, that’s when you some web analytics tool, Google Analytics (GA) surely being the most popular one comes into play.

 In order to identify the traffic source (and then to provide you tons of cool data) GA uses UTM parameters, which basically are identifiers of your marketing campaign added to each link leading to your website.
 When you enter these identifiers at the back of your website, GA tracking code is able to assign the right data to each and every session that takes place on your website.
 This means, GA enables you to map out user behavior and journey, for example:

 - Traffic source

 - Time spent

 - Engagement with your web content